Supplemental Grant Proposals Deadline is Monday, October 15 (noon). Read more about how to apply below.

 Joel Espinoza is a freshman Public Health and Molecular and Cell Biology double major.
 He is currently a member of Baila!, the Latin dance group on campus, and Adoremus, the Christian A Cappella group.
 Aside from performing, Joel is the Vice President of Indigenous Students at Hopkins, a member of AIDS Alliance at Johns Hopkins, and works part time as a teacher’s assistant for Village Learning Place.

 The Commission is responsible for reviewing, evaluating and approving new student initiative proposals, ongoing student initiatives, and all funding allocations.
 They work with CSC staff and student interns to assess the quality of initiative based on the publicized specific criteria and corresponding evaluation rubrics set out for each initiative.
 These criteria will be assessed through the Commission’s review of written reports (e.g. the current Mid-Year and End-of-Year Reports) and in person evaluations such as presentations by potential new group officers to the Commission.
 CSC staff and interns will work with the officers of each student initiative to support them through making any needed adjustments and will give them the resources they need to be successful.
 In cases where an initiative is unable or unwilling to meet minimum standards within a semester of an initial notification, the Commission, in consultation with CSC’s leadership, reserves the right to discontinue a student initiative.

-The Civic Engagement Recognition and Allocations Commission meets throughout the year to evaluate student initiative funding requests.
-Student initiatives are eligible to apply for funding at two frequencies:
+Funding allocations will be determined by specific student initiative in consultation with the Civic Engagement Recognition and Allocations Commission throughout the year.
+Initiatives may apply for multiple grant funding but must complete separate submissions for each grant.
+Student initiatives are eligible to apply for funding at two frequencies.